embodied-computation-group/Cardioception/README.md

 These tasks can run using minimal experimental settings: a computer and a recording device to monitor the heart rate of the participant.
 The default version of the task use the [Nonin 3012LP Xpod USB pulse oximeter](https://www.nonin.com/products/xpod/) together with [Nonin 8000SM 'soft-clip' fingertip sensors](https://www.nonin.com/products/8000s/).
 This sensor can be plugged directly into the stim PC via USB and will work with Cardioception without any additional coding required.

 The tasks can also integrate easily with other recording devices and experimental settings (ECG, M/EEG, fMRI...).
-See the *Send triggers* session for details.
+See *Sending triggers* below for details.

 ##How to cite?